JanNeuendorf/SVC16/README.md

 The coordinate $(x,y)$ of the screen maps to the index $256y+x$ in the screen-buffer.
 The coordinate $(0,0)$ is in the upper left-hand corner.
 Changes to the screen-buffer are not reflected on the screen until the system is synchronized.

+### Sound

+Sounds can be played by constructing a waveform in the sound buffer.
+There are no built-in samples.

 ### Input

 <div align="left">